 “Star Trek” is an obvious example: On-screen science and technology that fueled the fire of scientific research and helped inform the future of touchscreen technology, real-time translation devices and even “cloaking devices” over the last 50 years.
-But this isn’t the only Hollywood connection to scientific advancements — here’s a look at some of the most popular (and more obscure) links between science and movies.
+But this isn’t the only Hollywood connection to scientific advancements — here’s a look at some of the most popular (and more obscure) links between science and futuristic movies.

 As noted by the University of California Museum of Paleontology, work in paleontology “declined as World War II developed.”
 Subsequent discoveries that expanded the catalog of dinosaur species and confirmed their connection to present-day birds helped reinvigorate the field.